xirdneh/araport-blast-app/README.md

 BLAST notes
 ===========

-- [ ] Database types are now ```nucl``` or ```prot``` to track directly to NCBI nomenclature
+- [x] Database types are now ```nucl``` or ```prot``` to track directly to NCBI nomenclature
-- [ ] Versioned database indexes are stored as **araport.blastdb.index metadata** records.
+- [x] Versioned database indexes are stored as **araport.blastdb.index metadata** records.
 There are more than one.
 Grab them all, generate the union set of databases from ```value.docker_this.databases```.
-Consider cacheing the result of these queries in localStorage to make the app more performant.
+Consider cacheing the result of these queries in localStorage to make the app more performant. *localStorage missing*
 - [ ] The underlying BLAST app now supports provision of a custom database file ```inputs.customDatabase``` at job submission.
 User can ALSO specify databases from the list when BLASTing.
 Support choosing from previous uploads, or uploading a new file, like we do for sPARTA
 - [ ] Display ONLY the database types (nucl or prot) appropriate to the type of BLAST selected.
 May need a filter on this later but not now
-- [ ] Enable user to display previous BLAST outputs - Use preview modal like in Sparta/miFerno apps or Hanlon's file browser
+- [x] Enable user to display previous BLAST outputs - Use preview modal like in Sparta/miFerno apps or Hanlon's file browser
 - [ ] For each blast type, remember the selected databases between sessions.
 Add button to clear all/check all.
 - [ ] Support NAMING the job at submit time
 - [ ] BLAST is consolidated to a single Agave app now.
 The specific program to run is distinguished by ```parameters.blast_application```